 Fire Danger Rating

 The State of New Hampshire sets a Fire Danger Level every day.
 This is to help make it safer for burning.
-Before you kindle a fire you must have a burning permit and you must check the daily fire danger status located on NHDFL.org or by calling toll-free 866-643-4737.
+Before you kindle a fire, you must have a burning permit and you must check the daily fire danger status located on the NHDFL website or by calling toll-free 866-643-4737.

 Current Fire Rating

 Open burning may be suspended by the State of NH Division of Forest and Lands or by the Lebanon Fire Chief when the fire danger is predicted to be a Class 3 or greater.
 The following is an explanation of the fire danger rating chart: